 Conservative Treatments for Foraminal Stenosis

 Even if you are in perfect health, you may still develop conditions like a herniated disc, a bulging disc, or bone spurs, which can contribute to foraminal stenosis.
-If this is the case, talk to your doctor about a conservative treatment regimen that may include pain medication, intermittent rest, hot-cold therapy, or behavior modification.
+If this is the case, talk to your physician about a conservative treatment regimen that may include pain medication, intermittent rest, hot-cold therapy, or behavior modification.

 The Role of Laser Spine Institute